 470. ADVANCED METALWORK AND JEWELRY.
 (0, 6, 3).
 May be repeated for credit.
 Investigation of advanced techniques in metalwork with an emphasis on personal direction.
-Prereq: 6 credits of VIAR 376.
-Restr: If prerequisites not met, permission of instructor is required.
+Prereq: Six credits of VIAR 376.
+Restr: If prerequisites not metpermission of instructor required.

 480. ADVANCED CERAMICS.
 (0, 6, 3).
 May be repeated for credit.
-Prereq: 6 credits of VIAR 385.
-Restr: if prerequisite not met, permission of instructor is required.
+Prereq: Six credits of VIAR 385.
+Restr: if prerequisite not met permission of instructor required.

 490. ADVANCED PHOTOGRAPHY.
 (0, 6, 3).
 May be repeated for credit.
-Prereq: 6 credits of VIAR 397.
+Prereq: Six credits of VIAR 397.